ValleyBell/PC98VNResearch/panda_max/README.md

 - partial [CMF format description](NightSlave-CMF.txt)
 - `NSG.EXE` disassembly: [ASM file](NSG.DEC2.asm) / [IDB database](NSG.DEC2.idb) / [decrypted/decompressed executable](NSG.DEC2.EXE)
 - a [patch to support ASCII text](NSG_ASC.asm) for `NSG.EXE`
+  - Additional features:
+    - proper handling of half-width Shift-JIS (85xx/86xx)
+    - support for line breaks using byte `0Dh`
   - The patch is in ASM format and can be assembled+applied using [NASM](https://www.nasm.us/).
   - A prepatched version is included as [NSG\_ASC.EXE](NSG_ASC.EXE).
+  - If you use this patch, you can (and should!) use the `-M` parameter when encoding CMF and MDR files.
+    - `ns-cmf-text-tool.py -M e "input.txt" "input.cmf" "output.cmf"`
+    - `ns-mdr-tool.py -M e "input.txt" "output.mdr"`
+    - You can use `\r` in the text files for explicit line breaks.
 - `ENDING.EXE` disassembly: [ASM file](NS_ENDING.asm) / [IDB database](NS_ENDING.idb)

 ## Notes

 - Scenario files (`.MDR`) use a simple `XOR 0FFh` scrambling algorithm that is applied to all bytes.
+(Note: Night Slave MDR files are stored unencrypted.)
   You can use [xordec](https://github.com/ValleyBell/ExtractorsDecoders/blob/master/xordec.c) to de-/reencrypt them: `xordec 0xFF "input.mdr" "output.bin"`
 - When files begin with `"MAXPACK"+00h`, they are compressed.
 The compression can be used with all files, inside and outside of `PCK` archives.
   The compression is usual LZSS, but the nametable is initializated with various different patterns.
 (The initialization used is very common for Japanese developers.)